webfussel/AmongUsMegaMod/README.md

 # MegaMod 1.4.1
 A BepInEx Mod, that adds 9 new roles and 13 colors to Among Us.
+Works with `Among Us - Version 2020.12.9`

 # Notice
 This Mod will work on official server if everyone has the Mod installed.